Modes of Mental Health Care

 Direct language access to the mental health needs of Deaf and Hard of Hearing (D/HH) individual care is our primary focus.

-This will always be the priority focus on counseling the D/HH.
-Only when the client requests an alternative means of communication will we capitulate this standard.
+The use of American Sign Language in mental healthcare will always be the prime focus on counseling the D/HH.
+Only when the D/HH client requests an alternative means of communication will we capitulate this standard.
+We believe their option are, and forever will remain, in the control of the D/HH client, not the provider.

 Care through ASL Interpreters